michaelrafailyk/ShowCoordinatesDistanceAngle/README.md

 # ShowCoordinatesDistanceAngle.glyphsReporter

-A plugin for the [Glyphs font editor](http://glyphsapp.com/) displaying coordinates, distances, and angles for selected nodes (and handles) along the path line.
+A plugin for the [Glyphs font editor](http://glyphsapp.com/).

+Display coordinates above or below the selected nodes and handles, and display distances and angles along the path lines..

 ![](ShowCoordinatesDistanceAngle.png)